-lung volume was continuously measured using impedance plethysmography (SomnoStar PT; SensorMedics Corp.).
-After calibration of the plethysmograph, mean lung volume (MLV) was determined during 30 s of steady tidal breathing before imaging.
-We then acquired a topogram CT scan to determine the field of view for PET and for CT scans.
-In preparation for a CT scan, subjects were asked to inhale to total lung capacity, followed by slow exhalation to MLV, and to hold their breath for < 10 s while the CT scan was acquired.
-After this, a dynamic $^{13}$ NN PET scan was acquired ( $^{14}$ ) starting with a 30-s breath hold at MLV.
-Radiation doses for all subjects ranged from 3.1-3.5 mSv.
+Subjects were positioned supine and with arms abducted on the table of the PET-CT scanner (Biograph 64, Siemens Healthcare, Malvern PA, USA).
+Relative lung volume was continuously measured using impedance plethysmography (SomnoStar PT, SensorMedics Corp., Yorba Linda, CA, USA).
+After calibration of plethysmograph, mean lung volume (MLV) was determined during 30 seconds of steady tidal breathing prior to imaging.
+We then acquired 'topogram' CT scan to determine the field of view for PET and for CT scans.
+In preparation for a CT scan, the subject was asked to inhale to total lung capacity (TLC), followed by slow exhalation to MLV, and to hold their breath for <10 seconds while the CT scan was acquired.
+Following this, a dynamic 13NN PET scan was acquired (14) starting with a 30-second breath-hold at MLV.
+Radiation doses for all subjects ranged from 3.1- 3.5 mSv.

-Perfusion and ventilation images were generated from the $^{13}$ NN-saline PET scan, using a tracer kinetics analysis that has been described previously (14,15).
-Briefly, nitrogen has a very low solubility in blood so that $^{13}$ NN diffuses during its passage through the pulmonary capillaries rapidly out of the blood into the alveolar gas space, where it accumulates during the breath hold, reaching a plateau that is directly proportional to the relative perfusion.
-Thus, $^{13}$ NN PET images of the plateau activity normalized by the mean of the entire lung are images of relative perfusion.
-After the breath hold, the subject resumes tidal breathing, which results in a washout of the $^{13}$ NN by ventilation with a washout rate proportional to the specific ventilation (sV) of the voxel: $sV = alveolar ventilation (<math>V_A$ )/alveolar volume.
+Perfusion and ventilation images were generated from the 13NN-saline PET scan, using a tracer kinetics analysis that has been described previously (14,15).
+Briefly, nitrogen has a very low solubility in blood so that 13NN diffuses during its passage through the pulmonary capillaries rapidly out of the blood into the alveolar gas space, where it accumulates during the breath hold reaching a plateau that is directly proportional to the relative perfusion.
+Thus, 13NN PET images of the plateau activity normalized by the mean of the entire lung are images of relative perfusion.
+After the breath hold, the subject resumes tidal breathing, which results in a washout of the 13NN by ventilation with a washout rate proportional to the specific ventilation (sV) of the voxel: $sV = alveolar ventilation (V_A) / alveolar volume.$

-The degree of lung inflation was quantified as the fraction of gas content ( $F{gas}$ ).
-Specifically, Hounsfield units (HU) of CT scans were converted to $F{gas}$ using $F{gas}$ = (tissue density - density value of the voxel)/(tissue density - density of air) where tissue density = 0 HU and density of gas = -1,000 HU.
-Tissue fraction ( $F{tis}$ ) images were calculated using $F{tis} = 1 - F{gas}$ .
+The degree of lung inflation was quantified as the fraction of gas content (F{gas}).
+Specifically, Hounsfield Units (HU) of CT scans were converted to F{gas} using F{gas} = (tissue density - density value of the voxel) / (tissue density - density of air) where tissue density = 0 HU and density of gas = -1000 HU.
+Tissue fraction (F{tis}) images were calculated using F{tis} = 1 - F{gas} .